Punktum-dk/epp-service-specification/README.md

 The change of registrant is a *special* command, it results in all privileges and rights being transferred to another entity.
 Normally a registrar would not have the privileges to make such a request.

+If a domain is not eligeble for this update `2304` is returned with a status code indicating the reason:

+- `serverUpdateProhibited` for policy domain policy
+- `clientUpdateProhibited` for service domain lock (VID)

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 <epp xmlns="urn:ietf:params:xml:ns:epp-1.0">